-Among the wide diversity of MCRs, the Ugi reaction, established by the Estonian-born German chemist Ivar Karl Ugi in 1959,7 is one of the most relevant reactions for drug discovery settings, as it integrates the structural features of, classically, an aldehyde, a carboxylic acid, an amine, and an isocyanide in a single product.^{8,9} This allows the generation of two new amide bonds, and it is well established that amides are the most commonly occurring functional group in bioactive molecules.^{10-12} As many biological targets are proteins, peptidomimetics emerged as a very relevant class of compounds in drug discovery, for their potential interaction with multiple targets, in a polypharmacology context.^{13,14}
+Among the wide diversity of MCRs, the Ugi reaction, established by the Estonian-born German chemist Ivar Karl Ugi in 1959,7 is one of the most relevant reactions for drug discovery settings, as it integrates the structural features of, classically, an aldehyde, a carboxylic acid, an amine and an isocyanide in a single product.^{8, 9} This allows the generation of two new amide bonds, and it is well established that amides are the most commonly occurring functional group in bioactive molecules.10-12 As many biological targets are proteins, peptidomimetics emerged as a very relevant class of compounds in drug discovery, for their potential interaction with multiple targets, in a polypharmacology context.^{13, 14}

 Another important concept in the realm of polypharmacology is molecular hybridization.
-By incorporating different pharmacophoric moieties in a single chemical framework, namely the so-called privileged structures, a synergetic effect on the therapeutic potential of new drug candidates is frequently observed, often due to multitarget interaction activity.^{15-20} Several research groups focused their attention on the application of isatin as an outstanding feedstock for the generation of libraries via MCRs.^{21,22} Oxindoles, often obtained from reactions using isatin as starting material,^{23-25} and lactams, namely β - and γ -lactams,^{26,27} are well-known
+By incorporating different pharmacophoric moieties in a single chemical framework, namely the so-called privileged structures, it is often observed a synergetic effect on the therapeutic potential of new drug candidates, often due to multitarget interaction activity.
+Several research groups focused their attention on the application of isatin as an outstanding feedstock for the generation of libraries via MCRs.
+Oxindoles, often obtained from reactions using isatin as starting material, and lactams, namely β - and γ -lactams.
+Are well-known privileged structures present in a wide diversity of scaffolds, with a plethora of biological activities reported (Figure 1).